markjoshuacestina0-wq/buzz1/README.md

 ## Run

 - Open `index.html` in a modern browser (Chrome/Edge/Firefox).
-No server required.
+No server required..

 ## Features